oseintow/laravel-shopify/README.md

 ##Controller Example

-If you prefer to use dependency injection over facades like me, then you can inject the Facade:
+If you prefer to use dependency injection over facades like me, then you can inject the Class:

 ```php5
 use Illuminate\Http\Request;